dharmafly/noodle/README.md

 ### Creating new themes / colour schemes

-To add a new theme, two assets are required
+To add a new theme:

-1. A new theme CSS file - it makes sense to adapt an existing theme file.
+1. Create a new theme CSS file - copy an existing theme file and update the values in the front matter.
+The theme file comprises a YAML front matter section and a line including the `global.css` file.
-2. A new main SVG asset (optional)
+2. Add a new main SVG asset (optional)

 The SVG asset could be a new SVG file, or one of the existing SVG elements could be reused.
 These are stored within the `/css/svg` directory.

-The theme file comprises a YAML front matter section and a line including the `global.css` file.
+Specify the new SVG file in your new theme file front matter by updateing the `svg_asset` property

 #### Non-colour updates to themes